LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/LivepersonKnowledgeBases/limits.md

 indicator: both
 ---

 As you add and manage articles, there are a number of validation checks that are performed by the system to enforce limits and thereby promote best practices.

-For knowledge bases created **after the September 2020** release, the limits are enforced by the application.
-However, for knowledge bases created before this time, you are only warned that you are exceeding the limit in question; the add or update operation is still permitted.
+Starting in late September 2020, these limits are enforced by the application.
+However, knowledge bases created before this time are exempt; you are only warned that you are exceeding the limit in question.
+The add or update operation is still permitted.

 ### Knowledge base-level limits